rosanafcunha/website_rosanafcunha/content/post/getting-started/microct.md

 ---

-Today I started to observe the interior of the sea stars using the micro-computed tomography (μCT)!
+Today I started to observe the interior of the sea stars using micro-computed tomography (μCT)!
 I am so excited, and I can't wait to share my results with you soon.
-It was the method I have found to study the types without demage them, and observe the diferences of the organization of the plates in the specimens of the _Narcissia_ with different fenotipes!
+It was the method I have found to study the types without damage them, and observe the differences in the organization of the plates on the specimens of the _Narcissia_ with different phenotypes!
 So cool!

 ---